The Modify Bindings operator allows you to modify the properties of existing particle bindings.

 Inflate torn cloth: controls whether cloth with torn bindings will inflate.

 Inflate torn verts: controls whether cloth particles that are directly connected to torn bindings will be inflated.

-Normalize force: adjusts inflation strength by local face areas.
+Normalize by surface area: adjusts inflation strength by local face areas.
 The larger the newly inflated area is compared to the original area, the less amount of inflation force will be applied.
 The result is a more equal amount of pressure applied to all parts of the cloth surface.

 By default, the float force is applied at equal strength to all affected cloth vertices.
 However, floating behavior in real-life softbodies (ex: balloons) is caused by the displacement of gas inside the body relative to gas outside the body.
 Since the Modify Bindings operator does not employ a physically-accurate gas model in its inflation/float algorithm, this behavior does not naturally occur in cloth simulations.
 That said, by enabling the “relative float” option, the amount of float force applied to cloth vertices will be relative to the ratio of their current face area compared to their original face area.
 In simple terms this means that the more a cloth face is stretched (presumably by inflation forces), the more it will float, and vice versa (thereby loosely estimating the real-life displacement behavior).
 Increasing the float threshold will increase the amount a face must be stretched before it can begin to float.

 To simulate air escaping from a torn cloth mesh (which would prevent inflation), adjust the “max tear thresh” to whatever value gives the best result.